Calibrating Verbal Uncertainty as a Linear Feature to Reduce Hallucinations: Background and Motivation

 \subsection{Semantic Uncertainty}

-\textit{Semantic Uncertainty} (SU) refers to the intrinsic uncertainty of a model in the semantic meaning relative to a statement.
-It reflects the confidence level of a model's prediction, focusing on semantic diversity and consistency rather than lexical diversity \citep{lin2022teaching,kadavath2022language,mielke-etal-2022-reducing}.
+\textit{Semantic Uncertainty} (SU) refers to the intrinsic uncertainty of an agent in the semantic meaning expressed by a statement.
+It reflects the confidence level of a model's prediction, focusing on its meaning and disregarding paraphrastic variations~\citep{lin2022teaching,kadavath2022language,mielke-etal-2022-reducing}.

-We follow~\citep{kuhn2023semantic} in operationalizing this concept in terms of \textit{Semantic Entropy} that can be calculated as follows: for a given question, one first samples multiple model answers and cluster them into semantically equivalent groups, within which the meaning of every answer can be inferred from each other.
+We follow~\citet{kuhn2023semantic} in operationalizing this concept in terms of \textit{Semantic Entropy} that can be calculated as follows: for a given question, one first samples multiple model answers and clusters them into semantically equivalent groups, within which the meaning of every answer can be inferred from each other.
 Semantic entropy is then computed as the entropy of the probability distribution over semantic equivalence answer classes.